Welcome Day

 Strengthening our collective voice

-With homelessness expected to rise this winter as the cost of living and energy crisis truly bite, advocating for protections for those at risk of homelessness will be more important than ever.
+With homelessness expected to continue to rise this winter, advocating for protections for those at risk of homelessness will be more important than ever.

 • Amplifying the voices of our service users and considering the views of all stakeholders.